/An End-to-End

 Challenges

-A core pain-point emerged around scalability and iteration: designing a new page required multiple back-and-forth cycles with other designers, and any change to a shared component had to be applied manually — sometimes across 100 pages — wasting hours and introducing visual drift.
+A core pain-point emerged around scalability and iteration: Designing a new page required multiple back-and-forth cycles with other designers, and any change to a shared component had to be applied manually — sometimes across 100 pages — wasting hours and introducing visual drift.
 The result was an increasingly inconsistent UI and too much time spent on what should have been single-source updates.

 • Fragmented Token Usage — Without a centralised token library, colour, spacing, and typography values were recreated ad-hoc, leading to subtle visual discrepancies and a ballooning style inventory in Figma.